thorrak/fermentrack/docs/source/gravitysensors/tilt.rst

 Tilt Setup
 ==========

-To associate your a Tilt with Fermentrack, simply place the Tilt near the Raspberry Pi you are using at an angle (not vertical or horizontal) and it will automatically detect it (The Tilt enters a sleep mode when horizontal or vertical).
+To associate your a Tilt with Fermentrack, simply place the Tilt near a Raspberry Pi 3B or newer, running Fermentrack.
+Place the Tilt at an angle (not vertical or horizontal) to wake it up and the Pi running Fermentrack will automatically detect the Tile (The Tilt enters a sleep mode when horizontal or vertical).

 #.
 From the main Fermentrack dashboard, click on "Add new gravity sensor"
 #.
 Click on the Tilt icon
 #.
-Name the Tilt hydrometer you are adding, select the temperature units you wish to use, and as select the color for easy identification.
-You also want to specify if you are using a direct Bluetooth connection to your Pi, or using a TiltBridge bluetooth to WiFi adapter.
+Enter a name for the Tilt hydrometer you are adding, select the temperature units you wish to use, and select the color of the circuit board on the Tilt.
+You also want to specify if you are using a direct Bluetooth connection (default, included) to your Pi, or using a TiltBridge bluetooth to WiFi adapter (requires additional hardware).

 You will return to the Dashboard and Fermentrack will notify you that a new tilt sensor was added.